Yaga & Mackie

-Yaga & Mackie are a reggaeton duo from Puerto Rico.
-The duo has appeared on several notable productions and compilations such as Mas Flow, Kilates Rompiendo El Silencio, and ElCangri.com.
-They are signed to Los Mackieavelikos Inc. In 2007 Yaga & Mackie released their highest charting single "Aparentemente" feat.
-Arcángel & De La Ghetto peaking at No. 42 on Billboard's Hot Latin Songs chart.
-Bad Bunny references Yaga y Mackie's debut album "Sonando Diferente" on the song "Está Cabrón Ser Yo" (featuring Anuel AA) from his chart topping album "YHLQMDLG".
+Yaga & Mackie were a reggaeton duo from Puerto Rico.
+The duo appeared on several notable productions and compilations such as Mas Flow, Kilates Rompiendo El Silencio, and ElCangri.com.
+They were signed to Los Mackieavelikos Inc. In 2007, Yaga & Mackie released their highest charting single "Aparentemente", featuring Arcángel and De La Ghetto, which peaked at No. 42 on Billboards Hot Latin Songs chart.
+Bad Bunny references Yaga & Mackie's debut album Sonando Diferente on the song "Está Cabrón Ser Yo" (featuring Anuel AA) from his second album YHLQMDLG.

 They also owned Full Records, a reggaeton record label.